benchopt/template_benchmark/README.rst

    part in the ``README.rst`` with your repo and org name.
 5. Remove this section and describe

-My BenchOpt Benchmark
+My Benchopt Benchmark
 =====================
 |Build Status| |Python 3.6+|

-BenchOpt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
+Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
 This benchmark is dedicated to solver of **describe your problem**: